OneForCheng/q-art/README.md

 # q-art

-a quickly query and collect url of article tool
+a quick query tool for article with url.

+### spikes:

+- [ ] use MeiliSearch to query
+- [ ] integrate with Alfred workflow